Quantum Radiation Energy

 Associate Professor : Heishun ZEN

-Program-Specific Assistant Professor : Jordi CRAVIOTO CABALLERO
+Program-Specific Junior Associate Professor : Jordi CRAVIOTO CABALLERO

 Research on Generation and Application of New Quantum Radiations, i.e. Compact MIR Free Electron Laser, Table-Top THz coherent radiation, and Laser-Compton Gamma-ray.
 International collaboration research on renewable implementation in ASEAN.